breadboardengineer1234/QuickNet/docs/quickstart.md

 # Quick Start

 ## 1. Setup
-Place QuickNet inside ReplicatedStorage (either directly or a sub container), then simply require it.
+Place QuickNet inside ReplicatedStorage (either directly or a in sub container), then simply require it.

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")